Skip to main content

 Peace of mind

-Having these documents in place can actually reduce anxiety.
+Having these documents in place often reduces anxiety.
 You’ve taken control of what you can control.

 In addition to these formal processes, there are other things you might have a plan for to help your family, partner and others:

-• Organ donation (your corneas may be able to be donated, but usually not other organs)
+• Organ and tissue donation (your corneas may be able to be donated, but usually not other organs)

 End-of-life care